Competency-Based Degree Program

 A competency-based degree program is structured differently.
 Instead of focusing on completing a prerequisite number of credit hours and courses, students are required to demonstrate “competency” in various skills that allow them to move forward in their degree program.
 These competencies can be achieved through a number of different ways, including PLA’s, comprehensive examinations, and completion of skill-based projects.

-By measuring a student’s success in the program against mastery of core competencies, advocates for this style of education believe that students learn skills that are more applicable to real-world, professional situations.
+By measuring a student’s success in the program against the mastery of core competencies, advocates for this style of education believe that students learn skills that are more applicable to real-world, professional situations.
 There are many advantages to earning your degree through a competency-based program, including:

 - Lower Tuition Costs – By testing out of your competency requirements at a quicker pace, you can move through a large amount of material much faster than traditional students – saving you time and money!